Chimney Relining DIY: Installing a chimney liner.

 2. Top plate that will cover opening/tile at the top of the chimney and overlap slightly to keep the elements out

-3. Top clamp if needed.
+3. Top clamp on this connecting flue liner to stove pipe if needed.
 Light weight liners usually have this built into the collarplate, heavy liner usually need this to support the weight.

 4. Rain cap.
 Most kits include one of these to fit as a package but an existing cap may be usable depending on the parts involved.